Become an EKG Technician

 Most employers require applicants to hold a high school diploma or its equivalent.
 Individuals wishing to further their education generally will need to possess a high school diploma or its equivalent to meet admissions requirements.

-- Take math and science courses.
-High school students interested in pursuing careers as EKG technicians after graduation should take courses in mathematics, anatomy and physiology.
+In high school, consider taking math and science courses.
+High school students interested in pursuing careers as EKG technicians after graduation should take courses in mathematics, anatomy, and physiology.

 Step 2: Gain Experience in the Healthcare Field

 While EKG technicians generally are given on-the-job training, employers may prefer that applicants have some previous healthcare experience.
 Becoming nurses, paramedics, or EMTs can give individuals the knowledge base necessary to begin careers as EKG technicians.